Yamaha FZ6

-The Yamaha FZ6, also known as the FZ6 FAZER is a 600 cc motorcycle that was introduced by Yamaha in 2004 as a middleweight street bike built around the 2003 YZF-R6 engine.
+The Yamaha FZ6, also known as the FZ6 FAZER, is a 600 cc motorcycle that was introduced by Yamaha in 2004 as a middleweight street bike built around the 2003 YZF-R6 engine.
 The engine is retuned for more usable midrange power.
 As a multi-purpose motorcycle it can handle sport riding, touring, and commuting.
-In 2010, the FZ6 was replaced by the fully faired FZ6R in North America, and the XJ6 Diversion, XJ6 N and XJ6 Diversion F in Europe.
-The FZ6 styling was continued in 2011 with the Yamaha FZ8 and FAZER8.
+In 2010, the FZ6 was replaced by the fully faired FZ6R in North America, and the XJ6 in Europe.
+The FZ6 styling was continued in 2011 with the Yamaha FZ8.

 This bike is a popular choice for its half-fairing, upright seating position, and underseat exhaust.
 These features position it between a full supersport and a naked streetfighter (although in Europe and Australia, there is an available naked FZ6N option).